0xemmkty/tinymind-blog/content/blog/ok-i-know-now-i-can-start-a-post-for-record-some-convo-with-k.md

 ![3.jpg](https://github.com/0xemmkty/tinymind-blog/blob/main/assets/images/2024-09-27/1727404407798.jpg?raw=true)
 ![4.jpg](https://github.com/0xemmkty/tinymind-blog/blob/main/assets/images/2024-09-27/1727404416398.jpg?raw=true)
 beautiful and very brave.
-if you dont even do not need any return from a person when you help them, then there is nothing can hurt you.
+if you dont even do not need any return from a person when you help them, then there is nothing can hurt you. even though you know they will hate you, but you also know at least i try, so there is nothing to regret